- Tip 1: Keep Windows Up to Date

 Also, malware that you accidentally download from the Internet could be dragging down your PC’s performance.

-You can get rid of these apps and malicious programs by running your antivirus program.
+You can get rid of these apps and malicious programs by running your antivirus program what will help you to speed up your Windows 10 PC.
 A good option is Auslogics Anti-Malware.
 The tool is configured to find and remove every manner of bloatware, such as adware, spyware, and viruses.
 In addition, its virus definitions are regularly updated, which means you can trust it to catch harmful programs anytime.

 You also have the option of using Windows 10’s native security tool – Microsoft Defender Antivirus.
 You can use the program to run a full scan and set up other safeguards.
 First, go to the right side of your taskbar and click on the white shield icon.
 Click on Virus & Threat Protection after Windows Security opens.
 After that, click on Scan options, select Full Scan, and click on Scan Now.